parvezs27/Tableau_Sales_Dashboards/README.md

 *Image 7.
 Item Hierarchy 2*

-Here is the final container structure below.
-Our primary floating vertical container has the orange border, whilst the 3 horizontal containers within this container are shaded blue.
+The final container structure is below.
+Our primary floating vertical container comprises of the orange border, whilst the 3 horizontal containers within this container are shaded blue.

 ![image](https://github.com/user-attachments/assets/132ea26b-8cd0-4097-9a07-e2d421d1ecaf)